dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:19 %}

-The use of a field to store this kind of data is standard practice in Dojo 2.
-Properties are used to allow other components to view and modify a widget's published state.
-For internal state, however, private fields are used to allow widget to encapsulate state information that should not be exposed publicly.
+In general, the use of private state should be minimized.
+Dojo 2 encourages the use of a form of the [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, where the behavior of an individual component is controlled by the properties passed to it from its parent.
+This helps make components more modular and reusable, since the parent component is in complete control of the child component's behavior and does not need to make any assumptions about its internal state.
+For widgets that have state, the use of a field to store this kind of data is standard practice in Dojo 2.
+Properties are used to allow other components to view and modify a widget's published state, and private fields are used to allow widgets to encapsulate state information that should not be exposed publicly.

 {% instruction 'Use that field\'s value to determine which side to show.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:21-28 %}

-Confirm that everything is working by viewing the application in a browser - all three cards should be showing their front faces.
+Confirm that everything is working by viewing the application in a browser.
+All three cards should be showing their front faces.
 Now change the value of the `_isFlipped` field to `true` and, after the application recompiles, all three widgets should be showing their back faces.

 In order to re-render our widget, we need to update the `flip` method to toggle the `_isFlipped` field and invalidate the widget